Your informative session on Thursday – The New York Times

 • We are listening to "The Daily,quot;.
 Our last episode reviews Ella Maners, a 9-year-old girl who was the subject of our children's special episode on how to face fears.

-• Here is our Mini Crossword Puzzle, and a hint: Drink sipped by Kermit in a popular meme (three letters).
+• Here is today's Mini Crossword Puzzle and a clue: half of 2020 (four letters).
 You can find all our puzzles here.

 • A weekly column on the technology used by the Times journalists found that, as expected, the smartphone was their most vital work tool.

-Note: Correction: Tuesday's briefing incorrectly said that the result of a coalition agreement in Austria could make Sebastian Kurz the youngest head of state in the world.
-In fact, he would make him the youngest acting head of government.